The 10 best things to buy at Trader Joe’s for metabolic health

 2. Trader Joe’s Organic Tahini

 Tahini, a sesame seed paste, has a nutrient-dense profile similar to other nut and seed butters: plant-based protein, healthy monounsaturated and polyunsaturated fats, and a handful of vitamins and minerals.
-Research has also found that consuming polyunsaturated fat, the main type of lipid found in tahini, may enhance glucose metabolism and have a positive effect on blood sugar levels.
-Plus, tahini’s rich flavor works in everything from salad dressings to desserts.
-TJ’s tahini contains one ingredient, ground sesame seeds.
-You’re not likely to find a 100-percent sesame seed spread as inexpensive as this one anywhere else—which is convenient because tahini isn’t as simple to DIY as nut butters since sesame seeds are so tiny.
+Research has also found that consuming polyunsaturated fat, the primary type of lipid found in tahini, may enhance glucose metabolism and positively affect blood sugar levels.
+Plus, tahini's rich flavor works in everything from salad dressings to desserts (try it drizzled over low-carb ice cream).
+Trader Joe's tahini contains one ingredient: ground sesame seeds (no sea salt!).
+You're not likely to find a 100-percent sesame seed spread as inexpensive as this one anywhere else—which is convenient because tahini isn't as simple to DIY as nut butters since sesame seeds are so tiny.
+Use as a sauce and sprinkle Trader Joe's everything but the bagel seasoning blend for a flavorful crunch.

 Per serving (2 tablespoons): 190 calories, 17 g fat (2.5 g sat), 7 g carbs, 2 g fiber, 0 g sugars, 6 g protein, 10 mg sodium